-Fiscal policy in 2004 appears to be somewhat more expansionary than assumed in the Revised National Budget.
+It appears that fiscal policy in 2004 will be somewhat more expansionary than assumed in the Revised National Budget.
 The Government estimates that underlying nominal spending growth over the central government budget will be close to 11 per cent between 2003 and 2005.
 Local government revenues are estimated to rise by slightly more than 11 per cent in nominal terms during the period. which is more than nominal growth in mainland GDP.